The 10 Lepers

-Jesus commends the man for doing so, but is surprised that only one person returned to give thanks.
-Then the man was made “well.”
+Jesus commends the man for doing so but is surprised that only one person returned to give thanks.
+Then the man was made well.
 (Other translations say he was “healed,” “restored,” or “made whole.”)

-There seems to be a distinction between being “cleansed” and being made “well.”
-One thought is that being cleansed meant that the leprosy was gone, but its ravages remained, whereas being made “well,” restored the flesh to its pre-leprous condition.
+There seems to be a distinction between being cleansed and being made well.
+One thought is that being cleansed meant that the leprosy was gone, but its ravages remained, whereas being made well, restored the flesh to its pre-leprous condition.

-Read more about the book of Luke in Dear Theophilus: A 40-Day Devotional Exploring the Life of Jesus through the Gospel of Luke now available in e-book, paperback, and hardcover.
+Read more about the book of Luke in That You May Know: A 40-Day Devotional Exploring the Life of Jesus from the Gospel of Luke, now available in e-book, paperback, and hardcover.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.